Performance vs. Spectral Properties For Single-Sideband Continuous Phase Modulation: Single-Sideband CPM Power Spectrum

 \section{Single-Sideband CPM Power Spectrum}

-The spectrum occupancy plays an important role in the overall performance of the transmitted signal.
-The radiofrequency spectrum is a limited and essential resource.
+The spectrum occupancy plays an important role in the transmitted signal's overall performance, as it is a limited resource.
 Therefore, it is important to minimize the usage of this resource as much as possible.
-In this section, we apply a numerical method to compute the power spectral density and, consequently, to analyze the spectrum efficiency of the SSB-FSK signals for different parameters ($h, L,w, M$).
-The method is based on~\cite[Ch.\ 4]{anderson2013digital}~\cite{aulin1983easy} and~\cite[Ch.\ 3]{proakis2008digital}, which is a generalization for the solution developed by Greenstein for time-limited phase response CPM signals~\cite{greenstein1977spectra}.
+In this section, we apply a numerical method to compute the power spectral density and, consequently, analyze the spectrum efficiency of the SSB-FSK signals for different parameters ($h, L,w, M$).
+The method is based on~\cite[Ch.\ 4]{anderson2013digital}~\cite{aulin1983easy} and~\cite[Ch.\ 3]{proakis2008digital}, which is a generalization of the solution developed by Greenstein for time-limited phase response CPM signals~\cite{greenstein1977spectra}.